tc39/notes/meetings/2013-07/july-23.md

 MM:

-AC: Creation can be what is the least requirement for what it takes to create a map.
+AVC: Creation can be what is the least requirement for what it takes to create a map.
 Taking an arbitrary structure and make a map and it's perfectly good semantics to

 LH/MM: Offline conversation about what qualifies for extra defense.